Should I Get A Master’s Degree In Accounting?

 One benefit of earning a master’s degree in accounting is salary.
 Those who enter the field with a master’s degree earn more money than those with a bachelor’s degree.
-On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree since their salary requirements will be lower.
+On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree.
+This is because their salary requirements will be lower.

 Some people who decide they would like to pursue a master’s degree find that a Master in Business Administration (MBA) in accounting makes more sense than a master’s in accounting.
-An MBA in accounting is a broader degree that can help you prepare for a variety of different positions, including opening a company or working in a supervisory role.
+An MBA in accounting is a broader degree that can help you prepare for a variety of different positions.
+This includes opening a company or working in a supervisory role.

-If you plan to pursue a position as a chief executive officer, chief accounting officer, or chief operating officer of a company, or you intend to open your own company, then an MBA in accounting is a better choice.
-An MBA in accounting will give you all the same skills and training as a master’s in accounting, plus additional training that will benefit you in higher, more complicated positions.
+An MBA in accounting will give you all the same skills and training as a master’s in accounting.
+Plus additional training that will benefit you in higher, more complicated positions.

 As you can see, there are many choices to consider when deciding whether or not to pursue an advanced degree in accounting.
 The decision is personal, and must be based on your lifestyle, career goals, schedule, financial obligations, and desire to move up the ladder in your accounting career.